-BDO has extensive experience of acting as reporting accountant on transactions on the London Stock Exchange.
-Since 2015, BDO has acted as reporting accountant on over 70 completed capital markets transactions, including 39 IPOs.
+The BDO Capital Markets team has extensive experience of acting as reporting accountant on transactions on the London Stock Exchange.
+Since 2014, BDO has acted as reporting accountant on over 90 completed capital markets transactions including 50 IPOs.

-BDO were the leading reporting accountants for AIM IPOs for seven of the last eight years and has acted on significantly more AIM IPOs than any other firm.
-In addition, a large proportion of our work includes IPOs and other transactions on the Main Market of the London Stock Exchange – Premium Segment and Standard Segment - as well as on the London Stock Exchange’s Specialist Funds Market.
-In 2017 we acted on more IPOs on the Main Market than any other firm.
+In addition, a significant proportion of our work includes IPOs and other transactions on the Main Market of the London Stock Exchange – Premium Segment and Standard Segment - as well as on the London Stock Exchange’s Specialist Funds Market.
+We were the leading reporting accountant for new admissions on the Main Market in 2017.

 The reporting accountant's role is:

-- to provide certain 'public' opinions required by the rules governing capital markets transactions; and
+- to provide certain 'public' opinions required by the rules governing capital markets transactions

-- to perform financial due diligence for the directors and its adviser (typically a Sponsor or Nominated Adviser/Nomad).
+- to perform financial due diligence for the directors and its adviser; a Sponsor or Nominated Adviser (Nomad)

 Furthermore, depending on the transaction and stock market, fully audited accounts may be needed on any significant acquisitions proposed or which have occurred in the last three years.
-These will need to be prepared in accordance with the same accounting policies as the acquirer – ie often IFRS.
+These will need to be prepared in accordance with the same accounting policies as the acquirer.

 The accountant’s report is published in the investment circular alongside the historical financial information.